rwieruch/blog_robinwieruch_content/blog/javascript-monorepos/index.md

 },
 ```

-In addition, you can create a *turbo.json* file (open it yourself) to define a monorepo pipeline for all the scripts.
+In addition, you will have a *turbo.json* file to define a monorepo pipeline for all the scripts.
 For example, if one package has another package as dependency in the *packages* workspace, then one could define in the pipeline for the build script that the former package has to wait for the build of the latter package.

 ![](./images/monorepos-pipeline.png)

 Last but not least, Turborepo comes with advanced caching capabilities for files which work locally (default) and remotely.
-You can opt-out of local caching any time.
-You can check out Turborepo's documentation here, because this walkthrough does not go into any more detail here.
+You can opt-in caching any time.
+You can check out Turborepo's documentation here, because this walkthrough does not cover it.

 # Documentation in Monorepos